 Did Saul lose his salvation?

-Well, I can’t answer that question conclusively; only God knows; however a surface reading of Saul’s actions and behaviour subsequent to his rejection by God as king would suggest that he wasn’t saved (see also 2 Sam 21:1-14; 1 Chron 10:13-14; 13:3).
+Well, I can’t answer that question conclusively; only God knows.
+However a surface reading of Saul’s actions and behaviour subsequent to his rejection by God as king would suggest that he wasn’t saved (see also 2 Sam 21:1-14; 1 Chron 10:13-14; 13:3; Matt 7:16, 20).
 And God’s promise to David that his son (Solomon) would build him (God) a temple seems to confirm it: “I will establish his kingdom.
 He shall build me an house, and I will stablish his throne for ever.
 I will be his father, and he shall be my son: and I will not take my mercy from him, as I took it from him that was before thee (i.e. Saul)” (1 Chron 17:11-13).
+Perhaps we should just leave it there.

 Matthew Henry comments here: “Many have lost the favourable presence of God and are not aware of it; they have provoked God to withdraw from them but are not sensible of their loss”.
 I can’t help but think (wishful thinking, I admit) that this was Saul’s situation.
 After all, he experienced the presence of God in ways that most people never would, and then was told that God had rejected him from being king.
 Samson’s situation was perhaps more enviable than Saul’s in that he didn’t know that God had left him; whereas Saul was told repeatedly that God had rejected him from being king, and though he sought pardon, it was refused.
 How devastating must that have been for him?